People

 Announcement

-If would you like to perform a Master of a science project in our lab within the area of biochemistry and drug discovery please contact me using annsofie.jemth@scilifelab.se.
+If would you like to perform a MSc project in our lab within the area of biochemistry and drug discovery please contact me using annsofie.jemth@scilifelab.se

 Education